top of page

 In this Op-Ed, Maya Henry explores the importance of intersectionality between the Black Lives Matter movement and the LGBT+ community.
 As pride month has drawn to an end, and protests continue on an international scale, it is important to consider the significance of unity.
 This article argues that the two groups are effectively mutually inclusive, as they share similar icons, have endured similar plights, and share a common goal: equality.

 According to the Williams Institute, as of 2016, 12% of the LGBTQ+ community is Black, with another 21% being LatinX, 2% Asian, 1% Native American, and 1% Pacific Islander.
 That means that in the United States alone, there are more than 3,240,000 Queer People of Color.
 With QBIPOC (Queer Black, Indigenous, and People of Colour) making up more than a third of the American Queer population, it is impossible to fight for Queer rights without simultaneously fighting for the Black community and people of colour.
 The same applies inversely, as it is impossible to fight for the Black community and POC without fighting for the LGBTQ+ community.
-Each community is so heavily influenced by the other that to erase one group’s struggles and significance would be impossible
+Each community is so heavily influenced by the other that to erase one group’s struggles and significance would be impossible.

 This connection extends much further back, however.
 The first Pride parade in 1969 was a direct result of a prejudiced and unjust police raid and attack on New York City LGBTQ+ bar: the Stonewall Inn.
 Not only did a clash with police inspire Pride, but Black Queer individuals, such as Marsha P. Johnson, were at the forefront of the riots.